DEV-5/MY_NOTES/Linux_Embedded_development.md

 - 7 for Subsystems and kernel components  eg: man 7 tcp

-- run man man to understand about man sections in detail
+- run `man man` to know more about the man sections